 |SLHS 53800 ‐ Motor Disorders of Speech

 Credit Hours: 2.00.
 A study of the neuropathologies that affect the speech production system.
 Emphasizes the differential diagnosis and management of acquired motor speech disorders.
-Typically offered Spring.
+Typically offered Fall of even years.

 |SOC 57600 ‐ Health and Aging in Social Context

 Credit Hours: 3.00.
 Analysis of the social and cultural influences on health in adulthood and later life.
 Considers distribution of illness among older adults, health behavior, and health services use, including long‐term care.
-Typically offered Fall, Spring.
+Typically offered every other year.

 |SOC 67700 ‐ Research Seminar on Aging and the Life Course

 Credit Hours: 1.00.
 An interdisciplinary seminar examining recent research on aging and the responsible conduct of research.
 Emphasis is given to professional development in gerontology and related fields.
-Typically offered Fall, Spring.
+Typically offered Fall.